 Learn More about Safe Streets

-This toolkit is a FREE resource for police departments, municipalities, school groups and concerned community members who want to improve the safety of people on foot and on bike in their communities.
+This toolkit is a FREE resource for police departments, municipalities, school groups, and concerned community members who want to improve the safety of people on foot and on a bike in their communities.

 Check out the full toolkit

 Bike Light Campaigns are designed to serve two goals:

 1) to raise awareness of bike light use for nighttime bicycle riding.

 2) to provide low-cost bike lights to people who may not feel that they can afford full-price lights.